afermg/undergrad_scientific_computing_project/README.md

-These where final projects in my scientific computing class, written on April or May 2018.
+These where final projects in my scientific computing class, written on May 2015.